SAP-archive/docs/concepts/bot_builder/action.md

 * Set values in the memory
 * Unset a key in the memory

 First the memory is reset, then the new values are set, and finally the specified keys are unset.
+Leanr more about memory edition [in this dedicated section](https://recast.ai/docs/concepts/memory-management).

 ![Recast.AI - Memory action](//cdn.recast.ai/man/recast-ai-memory-action.png)